10 Days of Prayer

 Sabbath Celebration

 Design the final Sabbath of Ten Days of Prayer to celebrate God’s goodness and mighty power.
-Share how you have experienced the power of prayer and the valuable spiritual insights you have gained throughout the last ten days.
+Tell how you have experienced the power of prayer and share the valuable spiritual insights gained during the past ten days.
 Rejoice in what God has done, is doing, and will do.

 The needs of each congregation are unique, so please work with local leaders to develop a specific plan for your church.
 Here are some possible items to include in your final Sabbath church service.